 Water and Drains

 If you have a clogged up drain, get rid of any build up to avoid attracting both flies and mossies.
-Make sure you have fish in ponds to eat mosquito larvae and empty any saucers under plants so that they don’t become breeding pools too.
+Make sure you have fish in ponds to eat mosquito larvae and empty out any saucers under plants so that they don’t become breeding pools too.

 Pest Repelling Plants

 Many plants are great at repelling a variety of bugs.
 Pennyroyal, lemongrass (citronella), mint, rue, wormwood, tansy and of course pyrethrum are probably the best known and most effective, but chives, basil, sage, scented geraniums, lemon balm, lavender and bay leaves also work well.
-We have a vast range of herbs in store so ask for advice as to which herbs work best for your area.
+We have a huge range of herbs in store so ask for advice as to which herbs work best for your area.